tdesc/docs/1.0/docs/start/polymer-starter-kit-tutorial.md

 10. Run the project on your local host.

         grunt serve

-11. Open a browser and view the site at the URL below.
+11. Open a browser and view the site at `localhost:8080`.

-       localhost:8080

 ## Setting up a Git-based workflow for PSK releases